nicocardiel/indexf/docs/description.rst

 .. warning::

-   Wavelengths in *indexdef.dat* are given in the air.
-If your spectra have been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter ``vacuum`` to 1, 2 or 3 when running the program.
+   Wavelengths in *indexdef.dat* in most indices are given in the air (except for those in the near-IR, like the D_CO).
+If your spectra have been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter ``vacuum`` to 1, 2 or 3 when running the program (for the D_CO index you do not need to introduce a vacuum correction).
+See the use of ``vacuum`` in section :ref:`using` for details.

 An example of some of the definitions that can be found in the file *indexdef.dat* is the following (the list shown here is not complete!):